MrBounty/PZ-Mod---Doc/Animation list.md

 ```

 # setAnimVariable
 This is a non-exhaustive list of animation names to use with this function `self:setAnimVariable(arg1, arg2)` in a timed action.
+To an example of using spoon and fork, check `ProjectZomboid\media\lua\client\TimedActions\ISEatFoodAction.lua`, line 40.
 [See this link](https://github.com/MrBounty/PZ-Mod---Doc/blob/main/How%20to%20make%20a%20custom%20timed%20actions.md)

 ## Cloth: